groveatx/groveatx.github.io/_posts/2013-09-01-announcements.md

    Friday, September 6<sup>th</sup> at [Irie Bean Coffee Bar][irie].
 This time we'll be watching The Princess Bride.
 Bring a friend and enjoy!

- - **Serving the homeless downtown in two weeks**: Next Sunday, September 8<sup>th</sup>, we'll be downtown at [7<sup>th</sup> and Neches][lot] at 3 PM to grill burgers and pass them out to anyone who is hungry.
+ - **Serving the homeless downtown next week**: Next Sunday, September 8<sup>th</sup>, we'll be downtown at [7<sup>th</sup> and Neches][lot] at 3 PM to grill burgers and pass them out to anyone who is hungry.
 Normally we do this on the first Sunday of each month, but we're pushing it back a week